joelwaymack/order-management-csharp/README.md

     1. Create a new folder named **order-management-func**
     1. Select the Azure Extension in VS Code
     1. In the Functions section, select **Create new project...** (Folder with lightning bolt button)
-        * Folder: /workspaces/order-management-java/order-management-func/
+        * Folder: /workspaces/order-management-csharp/order-management-func/
-        * Language: Java
+        * Language: C#
-        * Version: Java 11
-        * Group Id: com.function
-        * Artifact Id: order-management-func
-        * Version: 1.0-SNAPSHOT
-        * Package Name: com.function
+        * Runtime: .NET 6
+        * Template: HTTP Trigger
-        * App Name: order-management-[uniquename]-func
+        * Function Name: NameEcho
+        * Namespace: Company.Function
+        * Access Rights: Anonymous
     1. Select **F5** to have VS Code start the Function App
     1. Select **Open in Browser** when the port forwarding notification pops up
-    1. Navigate to **/api/HttpExample** to see the response of the auto-generated function
+    1. Navigate to **/api/NameEcho** to see the response of the auto-generated function
 1. Organize the Function App and add connection information
     1. Navigate to the **order-management-func/src/local.settings.json** file and add/update the following